ekhmoi/what-appears/1_chapters/03-working-with-difficulty/02-stabilise-around-a-trustworthy-i.md

-## Chapter 2 - Move One – Stabilise Around a Trustworthy “I”
+## Move One – Stabilise Around a Trustworthy “I”

 The first big move the system can make in difficulty is: